Sitetheory/Sitetheory-Docs/API/Overview.rst

 Keyword Search Queries
 ==============
-You can search all the entity records, on all fields annotated as "searchable", for the string matching the query.
+The query parameter lets you search all the entity records, on all fields annotated as "searchable".
+This allows you to pass a string from a user search field exactly as formatted (giving the user more power to do complex searches).
+(NOTE: if you want to do searches on the API from a programmatic perspective, you should use the `filter` format specified later in this document.)

 Variable: `query` or `q`
 Values: string